adamzwickey/todos-docs/docs/todos-workshop/README.md

 We can restrict access to the Backend API and UI by removing public routes for those apps and then mapping them to an internal domain (``apps.internal``).
 Once the apps have an internal route we can add a network policy that allows the Edge to call them.

-1. Repeat pushing `todos-api` and `todos-webui` but this time set the [domain](https://docs.pivotal.io/pivotalcf/devguide/deploy-apps/routes-domains.html) to an internal one.
+1. Repeat pushing `YOUR-todos-api` and `YOUR-todos-webui` but this time set the [domain](https://docs.pivotal.io/pivotalcf/devguide/deploy-apps/routes-domains.html) to an internal one.

     ```bash
+    # YOUR-todos-api
     cd ~/Desktop/todos-apps/todos-api
     cf domains
     > name                 status   details